sass/sass/spec/modules.md

 * If `type` is not "variable" and the current source file contains a top-level definition of a member of type `type` named `name`:

+  > Local function and mixin definitions shadow those from global `@use` rules,
+  > so that an upstream package adding a member is less likely to break its
+  > downstream dependencies.
+We exclude variables from this because a top-level
-  > A top-level variable definition will set the module's variable value rather
+  > variable definition will set the module's variable value rather than
-  > than defining a new variable local to this module.
+  > defining a new variable local to this module.

-  * If [the current import context][] contains a member `member` of type `type` named `name`, return it.
+  * If the [current import context][] contains a member `member` of type `type` named `name`, return it.

+    [current import context]: spec.md#current-import-context

     > This includes member definitions within the current module.